D3nn7/Dogecoin-Price-Android/README.md

 # Dogecoin-Price-Android
-See the current price of Dogecoin in EUR, USD and BTC
+See the current price of Dogecoin in EUR, USD and BTC in Android